 by Dr. Johnathan Wishbone

-This article first appeared on 24 November 2014.
+This article first appeared in The Havok Journal on November 24, 2014.

 As his eyes closed, I took notice of the blood-soaked gurney he rested on in my peripheral vision.
 My concentration focused on the small wheel I created with the needle and syringe on his throat.
 Calling to the nurse for the scalpel, I looked at his oxygen level plummeting on the monitor in front of me as I began cutting into the thin flesh on the front of his neck.
 The bloody father of three was unconscious with no idea what was happening.
 I identified my landmarks, quickly punched through the hard cartilage with the scalpel and inserted a tube to allow his lungs to inflate with oxygen, in my attempt to save his life….